mike-babb/seattle_streets/README.md

 |W Galer ST | 5 | 4|
 |W Galer ST Flyover | 1 | 0|

 The streets with the name Galer differ based on street prefix and street type.
-E Galer Street is found in the Eastern Portion of the city and W Galer is found in the wester portion of the city.
+E Galer Street is found in the eastern portion of the city (Capitol Hill) and W Galer is found in the western portion of the city (Magnolia and Queen Anne).
 The suffix 'ST' indicates the road is of type "street" - a navigatable road - while the suffix 'PL' indicates the road is of type "Place", a road with a dead end that is accessible only from a larger street.
 One of the components driving the disconnected streets is the different sections of the city and when streets transition from one section to another.
 More on this in the future work section.

 # City Sections
 Seattle is divided into eight sections, basesd on compass directions.
 The eight sections can be seen in the image below.